How I increased the user engagement of Chegg's AI chat by 4.67%

 Prompt engineering

-I worked closely with the learning science team and LLM engineers to refine the prompt strategy.
+I worked closely with the learning science team and LLM engineers to refine the prompt.
 Initially, we experimented with offering a set of predefined options (e.g., help me memorize, create an analogy, give an example) and allowed the LLM to choose the most appropriate one based on the given question.
 However, after conducting prompt engineering tests, we discovered that the more specific the instructions, the less relevant and lower quality the output became, as the LLM would attempt to follow the instructions too rigidly.
 As a result, we shifted to providing a more generic prompt, as follows:

 Your goal is to provide suggestions of follow-up questions that a student might ask regarding a question and response you are helping them with original question and response context.